enesislam/setup-a-django-project/README.md

 ## Install Django
 `pip install Django`
 D is caiptal so we will install latest version of Django.
-You can indicate a version like that;
+You can specify a version like that;
 `pip install Django==3.2.2`